Why Your Pet's Dental Health Is So Important

 • Decreased appetite or weight loss

-What You Can Do at Home
+What Can You Do at Home?

 Regular brushing—ideally every day, but at bare minimum every other day—is the single best thing you can do for your pet's oral health between professional cleanings.
 Dental chews and specially formulated dental diets can also help reduce plaque and tartar buildup.
 Please ask us which products we recommend for your pet!